mzattera/v4j/docs/index.md

 - [Note 009 - The Five Languages of the Voynich](./009)

-  Used insights from above grammar to show structural differences in words appearing in different sections of the Voynich.
+  I used insights provided by the above grammar to show structural differences in words appearing in different sections of the Voynich.
   This suggests: 1) that Currier's languages can be more than 2 and 2) clustering might not be showing a difference in topics.